Mars Canada: Company history

 The Canadian division began its operation in the late 1940s as a branch of Uncle Ben's Inc. In 1967, the first Canadian office was opened in Montreal, moving to Toronto in 1972.
 In 1974, the branch was replaced by a Canadian limited company and named Effem Foods Ltd., which was named after the original founder Frank, his wife Ethel, and their son Forrest E. Mars.
 In 1998, the company was renamed Effem Inc. The current name began use in 2007.
 In that same year, Effem was selected as one of Canada's Top 100 Employers, as published in Maclean's magazine.

 Office locations

 Mars Canada's National Office is located in Bolton, Ontario, 20 minutes north of Pearson International Airport.

 Also located in Bolton is the petfood manufacturing facility and the food manufacturing facility.

-The confectionery facility is located in Newmarket, Ontario, 40 minutes north-east of the National Office.
+The confectionery manufacturing facility is located in Newmarket, Ontario, 40 minutes north-east of the National Office.